-(2) The reconsideration proceeding begins upon:

-(a) The director's receipt of the worker's request for reconsideration, if the insurer has not previously requested reconsideration consistent with subsection (1)(c) of this rule; or

-(b) The 61^{st} day after the closure of the claim, if the insurer has requested reconsideration consistent with subsection (1)(c) of this rule; unless the director receives, within the appeal time frames in section (1) of this rule, a request for reconsideration or a statement by the worker instructing the director to start the reconsideration proceeding.

-(3) Fourteen days from the date of the director's notice of the start of after the date the reconsideration proceeding begins, the reconsideration request and all other appropriate information submitted by the parties will become part of the record used in the reconsideration proceeding.

-(a) Evidence received or issues raised subsequent to the 14 day deadline will be considered in the reconsideration proceeding to the extent practicable.

-(b) Upon review of the record the director may request, in accordance with ORS 656.268(6), any additional information deemed necessary for the reconsideration and set appropriate time frames for response.

-(c) Except as provided in section (5) and (6) of this rule, the director will either mail an Order on Reconsideration within 18 working days from the date the reconsideration proceeding begins or notify the parties that the reconsideration proceeding is postponed for not more than 60 additional days in accordance with the provisions of ORS 656.268(6).

-(4) Medical arbiter panel requests must be received by the department within the 14 days from the date of the director's notice of the start of time frame beginning on the date the reconsideration proceeding starts.
+(a) This delay of the reconsideration proceeding expires:

-(5) When the director provides notice the worker failed to attend the medical arbiter examination without good cause or failed to cooperate with the arbiter examination and suspends benefits under ORS 656.268(7), the reconsideration proceeding will be postponed for up to 60 additional days from the date the director determines and provides notice, to allow completion of the arbiter process.

-(6) The reconsideration proceeding may be stayed for one of the following reasons:

-(a) The parties consent to deferring the reconsideration proceeding, under ORS 656.268(7)(i)(B), when the medical arbiter examination is not medically appropriate because the worker's medical condition is not stationary; or

-(b) When a Claim Disposition Agreement (CDA) is filed, the reconsideration proceeding is stayed until the CDA is either approved or set aside.

-(7) If the director fails to mail an Order on Reconsideration or a Notice of Postponement under the time frames specified in ORS 656.268, the reconsideration request is automatically deemed denied.
+- (A) When the director receives a written request from either party to resume the reconsideration proceeding; - (B) When the director receives a copy of the approved settlement resolving some or all of the issues raised at the reconsideration proceeding; or - (C) On the next calendar day following the authorized delay period. - (b) The director may authorize only one delay period for each reconsideration proceeding. - (5) When the director provides notice the worker failed to attend the medical arbiter examination without good cause or failed to cooperate with the arbiter examination and suspends benefits under ORS 656.268(7)(8), the reconsideration proceeding will be postponed for up to 60 additional days from the date the director determines and provides notice, to allow completion of the arbiter process. - (6) The reconsideration proceeding may be stayed for one of the following reasons: - (a) The parties consent to deferring the reconsideration proceeding, under ORS 656.268(7)(8)(i)(B), when the medical arbiter examination is not medically appropriate because the worker's medical condition is not stationary; or - (b) When a Claim Disposition Agreement (CDA) is filed, the reconsideration proceeding is stayed until the CDA is either approved or set aside. - (7) If the director fails to mail an Order on Reconsideration or a Notice of Postponement under the time frames specified in ORS 656.268, the reconsideration request is automatically deemed denied.
 The parties may immediately thereafter proceed as though the director had issued an Order on Reconsideration affirming the Notice of Closure.
-Under section (1) of this rule, the counting of the 180-day time limit for requesting a hearing under former ORS 656.268(6)(b) will resume on the date after the director should have issued an Order on Reconsideration.

-(8) Notwithstanding any other provision regarding the reconsideration proceeding, the director may extend nonstatutory time frames to allow the parties sufficient time to present evidence and address their issues and concerns.
+Under section (1) of this rule, the counting of the 180 day time limit for requesting a hearing under former ORS 656.268(6)(b) will resume on the date after the director should have issued an Order on Reconsideration. - (8) Notwithstanding any other provision regarding the reconsideration proceeding, the director may extend nonstatutory time frames to allow the parties sufficient time to present evidence and address their issues and concerns.

 Stat.
-Auth.: ORS656.726, and 1999 OR Laws Chapter 313 Stats.
-Implemented: ORS 656.268 (ch.
-429, OL 2003), 656.726 (§7, ch.
-252, OL 2007), and 1999 OR Laws Chapter 313 Hist: Amended 11/1/07 as WCD Admin.
-Order 07-059, eff.
-1/2/08 Amended 12-1-2009 as WCD Admin.
+Auth.: ORS 656.726

+Stats.
+Implemented: ORS 656.268 [OL 2011, ch.
+99]

+Hist: Amended 12-1-2009 as WCD Admin.
 Order 09-056 eff.
-1-1-2010
+1-1-2010 Amended 11/17/11 as WCD Admin.
+Order 11-058, eff.
+1/1/12